Be Very Afraid: DDoS Attacks in the News

 Sorry for the sensationalistic headline.
 We don’t want you to overreact.
 Yes, the Internet is dangerous now, but it’s always been a dangerous place.
 Below you’re going to find a bunch of articles pointing out just how dangerous the Internet is (and especially focusing on DDoS attacks), but that shouldn’t stop you from enjoying the Internet.
 (Then the hackivists win.)
-We just want you to remember that, if we want to keep enjoying the Internet, we have to be realistic about the cyber-world out there, and that may mean taking some extra steps to make sure your site stays up — like, maybe signing up for LiteSpeed’s free anti-DDoS proxy service…
+We just want you to remember that, if we want to keep enjoying the Internet, we have to be realistic about the cyber-world out there, and that may mean taking some extra steps to make sure your site stays up — like, maybe ordering LiteSpeed’s Anti-DDoS Setup service…

 First is a very American post (perhaps leaning towards the be-very-afraid camp): cyber-security advisor David Gerwitz reminding us that “we are under attack” (he’s talking about America, but it could just as easily apply to all legitimate users of the Internet), and “until every American is actively involved in his or her own defensive behavior, cyberattackers have an easy, wide-open invitation to enter, pillage, and plunder our networks.”